ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

 cd ~/non-profit-blockchain/ngo-fabric
 ./3-vpc-client-node.sh
 ```
-Check the progress in the AWS CloudFormation console and wait until the stack is CREATE COMPLETE.
+Check the progress in the AWS CloudFormation console and wait until stack CREATE COMPLETE.
 Click on the "Outputs" Tab and copy the value of the EC2URL Public DNS

 ## Configure AWS EC2 Hyperledger Fabric Client Node and Build Blockchain Network
-You'll need to ssh into the AWS EC2 Hyperledger Fabric Client Node.
-You can use the aws cli
+You'll need to ssh into the AWS EC2 Hyperledger Fabric Client Node from your hyperledger-fabric-console.
-to get the ec2url to make it easier or you can just use "EC2URL Public DNS" you copied from the step above.
+You can use the aws cli to get the ec2url to make it easier or you can just use "EC2URL Public DNS"
+you copied from the step above.
 ```
 cd ~
 ec2url=$(aws cloudformation describe-stacks --query Stacks[].Outputs[5].OutputValue --output text)